Mbed-TLS/mbedtls/ChangeLog.d/00README.md

     Bugfix
     Changes

-Use “Changes” for anything that doesn't fit in the other categories, such as performance, documentation and test improvements.
+Use “Changes” for anything that doesn't fit in the other categories.

 ## How to write a changelog entry